 The Bank accounts for taxes in accordance with FASB ASC 740-10, resulting in two components of income tax: current and deferred.
 Current income tax expense approximates taxes to be paid or refunded for the current period.
 The Bank determines deferred income taxes using the balance sheet method.
 Under this method, the net deferred tax asset or liability is based on the tax effects of the differences between the book and tax basis of assets and liabilities, and recognizes enacted changes in tax rates and laws in the period in which they occur.
 Deferred income tax expense results from changes in deferred tax assets and liabilities between periods.
-At December 31, 2017 and 2016, management has determined that a valuation allowance was unnecessary.
+At December 31, 2018 and 2017, management has determined that a valuation allowance was unnecessary.

-The Bank accounts for uncertainty in income taxes in accordance with adopted FASB ASC 740-10.
+The Bank accounts for uncertainty in income taxes in accordance with FASB ASC 740-10.
 If the Bank considered that a tax position is "more-likely-than-not" of being sustained upon audit, based solely on the technical merits of the position, it recognizes the tax benefit.
 The Bank measures the tax benefit by determining the largest amount that is greater than 50% likely of being realized upon settlement, presuming that the tax position is examined by the appropriate taxing authority that has full knowledge of all relevant information.
 These assessments can be complex and the Bank obtains assistance from external advisors as necessary.
 To the extent that the Bank's estimate changes or the final tax outcome of these matters is different than the amounts recorded, such differences will impact the income tax provision in the period in which such determinations are made.
 If the initial assessment fails to result in the recognition of a tax benefit, the Bank regularly monitors its position and subsequently recognizes the tax benefit if (i) there are changes in tax law or analogous case law that sufficiently raise the likelihood of prevailing on the technical merits of the position to more-likely-than-not, (ii) the statute of limitations expires, or (iii) there is a completion of an audit resulting in a settlement of that tax year with the appropriate agency.
-As of December 31, 2017 and 2016, management of the Bank determined there were no uncertain tax positions.
+Uncertain tax positions are classified as current only when the Bank expects to pay cash within the next twelve months.
+As of December 31, 2018 and 2017, management of the Bank determined there were no uncertain tax positions.